sonaldua13/ACAT/README.md

 - Basic Service Worker, which implements "Cache then network strategy".
 - Sass-enabled styling.

+#Requirements

+Install Node
+on OSX, install home brew and type brew install node on Windows, use the installer available at nodejs.org On OSX you can alleviate the need to run as sudo by following John Papa's instructions Open terminal
+Type npm install -g node-inspector bower gulp

 # How to start

 **Note** that this seed project requires node v4.x.x or higher and npm 2.14.7.